Inari (fox) shrine

 It is Inari Zushi.
 So, the rice is in the deep-fried tofu instead of the weed.
 Indeed.
 Its name is from the god because his favorite one beautifully covers the rice.

-Besides, the Abura age tasted with soy-source, mirin (sweet sake), and sugar.
+Besides, the Abura age contains soy sauce, mirin (sweet sake), and sugar.
 Let us say.
 It is YUMMY.

 To close

-On the other hand, some Western/European stories say that they are cheater or sneaky.
+On the other hand, some Western/European stories suggest that they are cheater or sneaky.

 It is all today!